diemacre/quiz/README.md

-# Quiz program of course INTERNET COMPUTING
+# Quiz program of Bachelors course INTERNET COMPUTING

 This program is a simple quiz developed in Node.js